 We’ve heard about natural methods of birth control, but how do they actually work and are they effective at preventing pregnancy?

-Fertility awareness-based methods are a natural alternative to contraception that give women the tools they need to make informed family planning decisions in a way that works with their biology instead of against it.
+Fertility awareness-based methods (FABMs) are a natural alternative to contraception that give women the tools they need to make informed family planning decisions in a way that works with their biology instead of against it.
 Rather than turning off our fertility with a pill or an implant, FABMs help women to prevent pregnancy naturally by understanding when they are fertile and infertile throughout each menstrual cycle.

 FABMs help women to prevent pregnancy naturally by understanding when they are fertile and infertile throughout each menstrual cycle.

 While a lot of women like the idea of using a FABM, switching to a natural method can feel risky and difficult to navigate.
-It is certainly more work than taking a pill each morning, but with proper instruction and a little time, FABMs are proven to be an effective, empowering tool for women wishing to postpone pregnancy.
+It is certainly more work than taking a pill each morning, but with proper instruction and application, FABMs have been proven to be an effective, empowering tool for women wishing to postpone pregnancy.